PennyLaneAI/pennylane-lightning/README.rst

 .. note::

-    The below contains instructions for installing Lightning-Kokkos ***from source***.
+    The section below contains instructions for installing Lightning-Kokkos ***from source***.
 For most cases, one can install Lightning-Kokkos via Spack or Docker by the installation instructions at `pennylane.ai/install <https://pennylane.ai/install/#high-performance-computing-and-gpus>`__.
 If those instructions do not work for you, or you have a more complex build environment that requires building from source, then consider reading on.

 As Kokkos enables support for many different HPC-targeted hardware platforms, ``lightning.kokkos`` can be built to support any of these platforms when building from source.